 Mouth ulcers are painful sores that appear in the mouth.
-Although they're uncomfortable, they’re usually harmless and most clear up by themselves within a week or two.
+They’re uncomfortable but they’re usually harmless.
+Most clear up by themselves within 1 to 2 weeks.

 What does a mouth ulcer look like?